-What is Muscle Weakness and How Do You Treat it?
+What is Muscle Weakness and How Is It Treated?

 What is Muscle Weakness?

 Muscle weakness is simply a decrease in strength in one or more groups of muscles.
+Muscle weakness can actually cause muscle pain in any part of the body.
 This can be caused by diseases like muscular dystrophy or dermatomyositis, but can also be from neurological disorders, like an autoimmune nerve disorder, or simply caused by inactivity.

 In some cases the affected muscles may have:

 Get Help With Weak Muscles Through Our AppThis NEW App was designed to help people suffering from muscle pain, bad posture, and tons of other types of conditions — all through the App.
 Get help with strengthening weak muscles or that kink in your neck without leaving your home.
 Subscribe Now

 Now you may be wondering if you have muscle weakness after hearing those symptoms.
 Older adults, people who sit for long periods of time can surely experience weak muscles causing pain.
 It also can be simply fatigued.

 There is a very distinct difference between the two.
 Fatigue is a lack of energy or a feeling of exhaustion, while muscle weakness is when your muscles feel sore or it feels like it requires more effort to move an arm or leg sometimes resulting in pain.

 Fatigue itself can be caused by many things, like stress or overwork, so if you simply are feeling weak and tired it is very likely that you are simply suffering from fatigue and not weakness.
 Although, if your muscles hurt or burn along with feeling weak then that is a sign that it is indeed muscle weakness.